ImprovNet -- Generating Controllable Musical Improvisations with Iterative Corruption Refinement: Discussion

 \subsection{Generalizability and Link to Diffusion Models}

 The corruption-refinement framework used in ImprovNet highlights its potential applicability to broader domains, including large language models (LLM) or other unstructured data tasks, as a generalizable approach for iterative improvement.
-This method shares conceptual parallels with diffusion models, where corruptions can be interpreted as analogous to the noise applied during the diffusion process.
-While training diffusion models, noise is sampled from a predefined probabilistic distribution, while in ImprovNet, corruptions are sampled from a uniform distribution.
-The number of refinement passes in ImprovNet mirrors the iterative denoising steps of diffusion models.
+A single pass of our method shares conceptual parallels with inpainting in Stable Diffusion\footnote{https://stable-diffusion-art.com/inpainting\_basics/}, where corruptions can be interpreted as analogous to the mask applied during the diffusion process.
+However, the multiple refinement passes in ImprovNet resembles the process of repeating an entire masked diffusion model multiple times (equal to the number of refinement passes), akin to performing several full denoising cycles.
 However, ImprovNet provides an additional advantage: users can specify the corruption function, allowing for greater controllability over the ``noise" introduced, a level of customization not typically explored in diffusion models.
 A key distinction lies in the generation process: ImprovNet employs an autoregressive approach, where notes are generated in an ordered sequence, and each segment is iteratively refined, leveraging its temporal context.
 In contrast, diffusion models generally predict an entire sequence or representation at once, guided by the iterative noise removal process.